Correction - Annual Financial Report

 In the opinion of the Directors, there is no immediate or ultimate controlling party.

-Fees payable during the year to the Directors and their interest in shares of the Company are disclosed within the Directors’ Remuneration Report on pages 56 and 57 of the Annual Report and Accounts.
+Fees payable during the year to the Directors and their interest in shares of the Company are disclosed within the Directors’ Remuneration Report on page 40 of the Annual Report and Accounts.
 There were no amounts outstanding and due to the Directors as at 31 March 2024 (2023: nil).

-Further related party transactions include Investment Management and Administration fees payable to Foresight Group LLP and Downing LLP, as disclosed in notes 3 and 4 of the Annual Report and Accounts.
+Further related party transactions include Investment Adviser and Administration fees payable to Foresight Group LLP, as disclosed in notes 4 and 5 of the Annual Report and Accounts.
+Of the total Administration fees, £72,000 was payable to Downing LLP, who were the Investment Adviser for part of the year.

-In addition, Downing LLP was also paid promoter fees in connection with the offers for subscription which were open during the year.
-The total paid to Downing LLP during the year ended 31 March 2024 was £nil (2023: £39,000).
+In addition, Downing LLP were paid promoter fees in connection with the fundraising offer that was open during the period, which totalled £nil for the year ended 31 March 2024 (2023: £37,000).

-The Company also has an agreement to pay an ongoing trail fee annually to the Investment Manager, in connection with applicable proceeds raised under previous offers for subscription, out of which there is an obligation to pay trail commission to intermediaries.
-The total trail fee payable in respect of the year ended 31 March 2024 was £24,000, all of which was unpaid as at 31 March 2024 (2023: £21,000).
+The Company also has an agreement to pay an ongoing trail fee annually to Downing LLP and Foresight LLP, in connection with funds raised under original offers for subscription out of which there is an obligation to pay trail commission to intermediaries.
+During the year to 31 March 2024, £nil (2023: £192,000) was paid to Downing LLP.

 A copy of the Annual Report and Accounts will be submitted to the National Storage Mechanism in accordance with UK Listing Rules (“UKLR”)11.4.1 / UKLR 6.4.1 and UKLR 6.4.3.